FrancoCalle/FrancoCalle.github.io/_pages/projects.md

 ## Information Provision Using a Chatbot

-<sub>We built a chatbot that dinamically interacts with students to provide them with information about different higher education options in Colombia, Dominican Republic and Chile.</sub>
+<sub>We built a chatbot that dynamically interacts with students to provide them with information about different higher education options in Colombia, Dominican Republic and Chile.</sub>